Combined MFA and SSPR

 Microsoft Authenticator App Setup

-These are the minimum methods required.
-Please add additional authentication methods to your account once you are logged into your account.
+Please add additional authentication methods to your account once you are logged into your account by following the below instructions.

 To modify your security settings:

-Log into https://portal.office.com, go to the upper right corner, click on the circle with your initials and click “View Account”.
+Log into https://portal.office.com, go to the lower left corner, click on the circle with your initials and click “View Account”.
 Or directly by going to the URL: https://aka.ms/setupsecurityinfo

 View Account